 In our conversation on Tezuka, I asked Dr. Palmer about the stigma of anime viewers in the United States.
 When inquiring, I had in mind the elements of an Otaku’s obsession with Japan, the perceived childishness of animation, and the belief that men, particularly, watch anime for many shows’ hyper-sexualization.

 “The stigma of anime comes from people not understanding the difference between a genre and a medium.
 Because anime isn’t a genre.
 Science fiction is a genre; mystery is a genre.
 Television is a medium.
 Film is a medium.
 Novels are a medium.
 Anime is a medium.”

 Stereotypes, while reductive, are built on sampled truths.
 Dr. Palmer’s point is that mainstream anime is a mere sample of a deep and wide-ranging industry.
 With anime — whether Japanese, American, or otherwise — being a diverse, multi-national entertainment powerhouse, you can find franchises for any number of genres, subgenres, and topics.
-It’s true there are animes which explicitly appeal to the male fantasy — but this is also the case for film, literature, and any medium through which we find entertainment.
+It’s true there are animes that explicitly appeal to the male fantasy — but this is also the case for film, literature, and any medium through which we find entertainment.
 If you feel any of the dozen or so trending animes don’t suit your tastes, there is likely a series that fits into your live-action preferences.
 Though, a lack of variation and depth within mainline genres is still a problem.

 This brings me to my final theory as to why anime has caught such strong fire in the United States: aesthetic cohesion.
 That is, the artistic and narrative consistency across anime franchises creates a cohesion that makes widespread anime viewership more easily possible.